Online Athletic Training Graduate Programs

 Many students who earn a degree through online athletic training graduate programs go on to pursue careers as athletic trainers.
-Athletic trainers earned a median salary of $45,630 in 2016.
-And, the amount of available athletic trainer positions are projected to potentially grow from 2014 to 2024.
-Employment opportunities could grow by 21% which is much faster than the national average.i
+Athletic trainers earned a median salary of $48,440 in 2019 as per the BLS.
+And, the amount of available athletic trainer positions are projected to potentially grow from 2019 to 2029.
+Employment opportunities could grow by 16% which is much faster than the national average.

 There are many locations where students might pursue this career.
 Instead of being limited to an athletic training office, AT positions may be available in some of the following workplaces.